cf73/agpur/content/collections/products/amen.md

 price_for_1_meter: 2400
 price_for_1_meter_xlr: 3000
 updated_by: a00f84a2-73c3-4b20-bc6b-8ff14df49968
-updated_at: 1756924935
+updated_at: 1758473152
-description: "ArgentPur's new statement interconnect adds ultra-fine Ag strands to Heracles to provide an even more transparent and natural presentation.
+description: "ArgentPur's new statement interconnect AMEN adds ultra-fine Ag strands to Heracles to provide an even more transparent and detailed, natural presentation.
 Suitable for the absolute best reference systems."
 extended_description:
   -
     type: paragraph